 Estimated cooking time: About 45 minutes to 1,5 hours.

 Have you ever tried carrot pudding?
-In North India, Gajar Halwa is a popular dessert for religious occasions like Diwali or other festivals.
-However, finding Gajar Halwa’s components is not hard, so people now make it more in daily life.
+In North India, Gajar Halwa is a popular dessert with carrots for religious occasions like Diwali or other festivals.
+However, finding Gajar Halwa’s components is not hard, so people now make it more in their daily life.

 Even if you have no experience making Indian food before, you can still perfectly prepare this whole treat for your family.
 Carrot, milk, Ghee, and nuts are all you need for Gajar Halwa.
 The no-flour dessert seems a bit simple, but sometimes the actual allurement lies in the simplicity.